 - Nausea or vomiting

 How is heat exhaustion diagnosed?

-Your caregiver will take your temperature.
-You may also need any of the following tests:
+Your healthcare provider will check your temperature.
+You may also need any of the following:

 What first aid can I do for heat exhaustion?